 Analysis for Research Question #3 (how work with data relate to engagement) and Research Question #4 (how youth characteristics relate to engagement)

-.
 For this question, mixed effects models that account for the cross-classification of the instructional episode (because of the dependencies of the responses associated with each of the 248 distinct ESM signals) and youth are used and for the “nesting” of both within each of the nine programs are used.
 The lme4 R package (Bates, Martin, Bolker, & Walker, 2015) was used.
 All of the models for this and the subsequent research question use random effects for youth, instructional episode, and program effects.
 The probability of a response belonging to the profile was the dependent variable, and the aspects of work with data are the independent variables.

 The results are interpreted in terms statistical significance and the magnitude and direction of the coefficients: For example, if the coefficient for the effect of the asking questions aspect of work with data upon one of the profiles was 0.10, and is determined to be statistically significant, then this would indicate that when youth are engaged in this aspect of work with data, then they are ten percentage points more likely to report a response in that particular profile.